 P111L2

-DMG Sensing Scheduling subelement(# 364) contains the scheduling of the measurement as proposed by the sensing initiator.
+When the SP subfield is set to 0 in the Measurement Setup Control field (Figure 9-1002be—Measurement Setup Control field format), #356the DMG Sensing Scheduling subelement(# 364) contains the scheduling of the measurement as proposed by the sensing initiator.

 Insert new paragraph at P111L13

 When the SP subfield is set to 1 in the Measurement Setup Control field (Figure 9-1002be—Measurement Setup Control field format), the DMG Sensing Scheduling subelement and the Extended Schedule element (9.4.2.131 Extended Schedule element) contain the scheduling of the measurement as proposed by the sensing initiator.
 The AllocationType subfield in the Extended Schedule element shall be set equal to SP for DMG sensing.
 The Allocation ID subfield shall be unique per the DMG Measurement setup ID.
 More than one Allocation ID may belong to the same DMG Measurement setup ID.
 The sensing initiator shall set the Allocation Start for DMG sensing subfield to the time of the start of the burst in TSF units.
 Every DMG sensing burst starts at